 Teaching Vocational Exploration

-NetVUE offers an annual seminar, “Teaching Vocational Exploration,” for full-time faculty members in all fields at NetVUE member institutions.
+The NetVUE faculty seminar, “Teaching Vocational Exploration,” is open to full-time faculty members in all fields at NetVUE member institutions.
 The seminar is designed for early- to mid-career faculty members, who will learn to strengthen the teaching of vocational exploration in their own classrooms and to initiate conversations about vocation and pedagogy with colleagues on their home campuses.
-Each year’s seminar takes place in June at a location in the central part of the country; all participant expenses are paid, including a travel stipend.
+The seminar takes place in June at a location in the central part of the country; all participant expenses are paid, including a travel stipend.

 Faculty members must be nominated for this opportunity by the chief academic officer at their institution.
 They are asked to submit a CV and a statement indicating their interest in the seminar, as well as a description of the course that they hope to design or modify as part of their work at the seminar.